 Most recently Jones was with WTAE, the ABC affiliate in Pittsburgh, PA, where he spent two years as a reporter and anchor.
 Prior to that, he fulfilled the same role at WHSV in Harrisonburg, VA.
 During his tenure as morning news anchor at WHSV, the station was awarded 'Best Morning News Show' by the Virginia Association of Broadcasters.

-A native of New Egypt, New Jersey, Jones earned a bachelor's degree in communications and minors in philosophy and journalism from Villanova University.
+A native of New Egypt, New Jersey, Jones earned a bachelor's degree in communications and minors in philosophy and journalism from Villanova University where he now serves as an adjunct professior of Broadcast Journalism.
 An avid sports fan, he once interned in the NBC10 Sports Department and was one of the team managers for the Villanova Wildcats basketball team.

 Jones serves on the board of Main Line Deputy Dog, an organization that helps people with physical challenges or mental health concerns train their own dogs to be fully-certified service dogs.
 In his free time he enjoys playing the guitar and piano as well as exploring the local restaurant scene.